erik-riklund/forma/packages/compiler/README.md

 **Forma** is a ~2kB declarative, component-based JavaScript template compiler.
 It enables you to create highly efficient, secure, and maintainable server-rendered applications with ease.

-By combining a minimal footprint with a rich feature set, Forma ensures that your applications are both **lightweight and powerful**—a key advantage in today's modern web development landscape.
+Forma combines a minimal footprint with a robust feature set, ensuring your applications are both **lightweight and efficient**—a crucial advantage in modern web development.
+Designed with a clear focus on server-side rendering, Forma avoids client-side interactivity, making it a perfect fit for scenarios where simplicity and performance are paramount.
+For client-side interactivity, consider pairing Forma with tools like [Alpine.js](https://alpinejs.dev/), which seamlessly complement its capabilities.

 ---